MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyprofile.md

 public void AcquireAuthToken(Cloud cloud, const std::shared_ptr\<AuthDelegate\>& authDelegate) const  |  Trigger an authentication callback.

 ## Members

+### LoadAsync function

+Starts loading a profile based on the provided settings.

+Parameters:

+* **settings** the profile settings used to load the profile object.
+* **context** a context parameter that will be passed into the observer functions.

+PolicyProfile::Observer will be called upon success or failure.

+### Load function

+Loading a profile based on the provided settings.

+Parameters:

+* **settings** Settings used by PolicyProfile during its initialization and throughout its lifetime

+**Returns** Newly created profile

+### GetVersion function

+Get the library version.

+**Returns** a version string

 ### GetSettings function
 Get the settings set on the profile.